Global analysis of $\mu \to e$ interactions in the SMEFT: Introduction

 The paper is organized as follows.
 In Section \ref{sec:formalism} we introduce the SMEFT formalism, and discuss renormalization group effects, that play an important role in linking experiments at the energy and precision frontiers.
-In Section \ref{sec:mu2e} we discuss the constraints from $\mu \rightarrow e \gamma$ and $\mu \rightarrow e$ conversion in nuclei.
+In Section \ref{sec:mu2e} we discuss the constraints from $\mu \rightarrow e \gamma$ and $\mu \rightarrow e$ conversion in nuclei, including both spin-independent and spin-dependent contributions and using up-to-date nucleon form factors and nuclear matrix elements \cite{Hoferichter:2020osn,Hoferichter:2022mna,Rule:2021oxe,Haxton:2024lyc}.
 Section \ref{sec:Flavor} is dedicated to low-energy bounds on quark flavor changing operators, via the study of the decays of $K$, $D$ and $B$ mesons.
+In addition to obtaining bounds from existing experimental limits, we discuss how differential observables, such as decay distributions and Dalitz plots, could disentangle the contributions of different SMEFT operators.
 Section \ref{sec:lhc} studies the constraints coming from experiments at the Large Hadron Collider (LHC).
-In Section \ref{sec:eic} we perform a study of the sensitivity of the Electron-Ion Collider (EIC).
-In Section \ref{sec:summary} we summarize the constraints on SMEFT operators and compare the reach of different experiments.
+These include searches for CLFV decays of the Higgs and $Z$ bosons and of the top quark, and searches for $e \mu$ production in $pp$ collisions.
+We update the bounds from $pp \rightarrow e\mu$ by including the latest CMS data \cite{CMS:2022fsw}, and by performing the analysis at next-to-leading order in QCD.
+In Section \ref{sec:eic} we perform a study of the sensitivity of the Electron-Ion Collider.
+We carry out a detailed study of SM background, and identify an optimal set of analysis parameter to maximize the EIC's sensitivity.
+In Section \ref{sec:summary} we summarize the bounds on SMEFT operators and compare the reach of different high- and low-energy experiments.
 In Section \ref{sec:single} we assume that only one operator is turned on at the scale of new physics.
 In this case, we confirm the expectation that quark flavor diagonal couplings are overwhelmingly constrained by low-energy processes.
 We notice that this is true for both quark-flavor diagonal operators with valence quarks ($u$ and $d$), and with strange or heavy quarks ($s$, $c$, $b$ and $t$).
 Similarly, quark-flavor-changing operators in the \textit{down} sector are very well constrained by $K$ and $B$ decays, while flavor-changing operators in the \textit{up} sector are less constrained.
 In Section \ref{sec8} we study simplified scenarios with multiple couplings, inspired by the quark flavor symmetries of the SM.
 We thus illustrate that it is relatively easy to realize scenarios in which the strongest limits coming from spin-independent $\mu \rightarrow e$ conversion are evaded, and in which CLFV searches at the EIC and LHC can play an important role, complementary to low-energy.
 We conclude in Section \ref{sec:conclusions}.